 The African Black Oystercatcher Haematopus moquini is endemic to southern Africa.
 It is listed as Near Threatened in the IUCN's a Red Data List, owing to its small population and limited range (Birdlife International 2011).
-It breeds in rocky intertidal and sandy beach areas from Namibia to the southern KwaZulu-Natal coast.
-Their numbers have increased dramatically over the past 25 years.
-The islands in Saldanha Bay support an important number of these birds, where highest numbers are encountered at
+The African black oystercatcher breeds in rocky intertidal and sandy beach areas from Namibia to the southern KwaZulu-Natal coast.
+Their global numbers increased dramatically from the 1980s, which was attributed primarily to the introduction and proliferation of the alien mussel Mytilus galloprovincialis, as well as due to the enhanced protection of the Oystercatcher throughout much of their range.